 Ease of Use

-This is the first our mobile phones that uses both a physical QWERTY keyboard and a touchscreen but although you would have thought this would be perfect but it does have several bad points.
+This is the first our mobile phones that use both a physical QWERTY keyboard and a touchscreen but although you would have thought this would be perfect, however, it does have several bad points.
 Firstly the fact that the screen slides out means that it does not feel quite as solid as it could especially when it vibrates.

 Having said that the Google Android O/S works really well, the large icons make it very easy to navigate and although the screen is sometimes a little inaccurate when there are lots of small links it is generally very good.
 The integration with all the Google applications is also nice allowing you to easily access the mail, calendar and maps features.
 Irritatingly there is no note taking function but the five physical buttons are convenient (if a little childish) and the trackball is also very useful.

 I’ve already mentioned that the O/S has several good features regarding Google applications, but there are many others that look really good.
 Firstly there is the ShopSavvy which turns the ropey 3-megapixel camera into a barcode scanner which allows you to identify the product in question and compare the price to those on the internet as well as local stores – and of course, you can then use Google Maps to navigate you there.

 BreadCrumb, Google Maps Street View and One Touch search are also very neat but the highlight is the Android Market which opens up a wealth of possibilities for developers to create custom apps.
 One of the best that I have seen is Wikitude (shown right) which uses the GPS and compass to identify your location, and then uses the camera to identify landmarks.
 This can then be manipulated allowing you to look up Wikipedia entries on what you can see in your camera – a truly universal travel guide! – A great early example of ‘augmented reality’, no doubt they’ll be lots more uses for this in future.